Stockholder’s Equity Statement Definition

 #3 – Net Profit and Dividend Payment

 Net profit/ Net income is the money earned by the company in the reporting period.
 It adds up to the opening retained earnings available.
 The company makes dividend payments from the amount available in retained earnings.
-The payment of the dividend is at the option of the company, and it is not mandatory.
+The dividend payment is at the company's option, and it is not mandatory.

 #4 – Other Comprehensive Income